-As an entrepreneur running your early startup, you may find yourself in a similar situation that I and thousands of other early-stage entrepreneurs found themselves.
+Let’s Talk About Money Versus Mindset – as an entrepreneur running your early startup, you may find yourself in a similar situation that I and thousands of other early-stage entrepreneurs found themselves in.
 Where is the money going to come from?
 How much will come in this month?
 When I started JTB Consulting, I never knew how much money would come in each month, but it always seemed to work out … and it still does.
-Still, the fear of lack of money woke me at early hours of the morning with a pressing feeling and knot in my stomach.
+Still, the fear of lack of money woke me at the early hours of the morning with a pressing feeling and knot in my stomach.
 The thought: “What if…”

 It took me some years to discover a way to deal with all these worries about money.

 I realised I couldn’t control the clients that might want to hire our consultancy, but I can control my mind – my personal view of money.